home-assistant/home-assistant.io/source/_integrations/numato.markdown

 expander in analog input mode.

-The Numato device has a number of built-in analog-digital-converters (ADCs) to convert a voltage level between VCC and GND into a 10 bit integer value.
+The Numato device has a number of built-in analog-digital-converters (ADCs) to convert a voltage level between VCC and GND into a 10-bit integer value.
 Read the [IO Ports](#io-ports) section for constraints on the ports to use.

-By default the ADC's whole 10 bit range will be mapped to a float value between 0.0 and 1.0.
+By default, the ADC's whole 10-bit range will be mapped to a float value between 0.0 and 1.0.
 Use the optional `source_range` to map from a specific range and the `destination_range` to specify the value range to represent the entity state.